lhcee3/quizlet-clone-/README.md

 ## New Enhancement

-To go beyond a simple reproduction, I've added the following new feature:

-**[Clearly and concisely describe the new feature you added.
-Be specific about its functionality and how it enhances the original Quizlet experience.
-The more complex, the better!
-Here are some examples, adapt to what you actually built:]**

-* **Example 1 (Focus on Study):** An integrated "Concentration Mode" within a study set.
-This mode hides all distractions and provides a timer and score to enhance focused learning.
-* **Example 2 (Community Focused):** A simplified "Quick Share" option that allows users to instantly generate a shareable image of a flashcard or term/definition pair for social media.
-* **Example 3 (Personalization):** A user-customizable theme option allowing users to select different color palettes for the Quizlet interface.
+To go beyond a simple reproduction, I've added a user-customizable theme option allowing users to select different color palettes for the Quizlet interface
-* **Example 4 (Accessibility):** Implemented keyboard navigation for all key interactive elements to improve accessibility.

 ## Tech Stack